bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+*The NFL.*

 What do you know about?
+*It is "common knowledge" that passing performance decreases in outdoor games.*

 What decisions do you face?
+*How to construct the hypothesis test in the face of confounding variables.*

 ## Seven templates